Rio 2: Box office

-Rio 2 grossed $131.5 million in North America, and $367.2 million in other territories, for a worldwide total of $498.8 million surpassing its predecessor.
+Rio 2 grossed $131.5 million in North America, and $367.2 million in other territories, for a worldwide total of $498.7 million surpassing its predecessor.
 In North America, the film earned $12 million on its opening day, and opened to number two in its first weekend, with $39.3 million, behind Captain America: The Winter Soldier.
 In its second weekend, the film dropped to number three, grossing an additional $22.2 million.
 In its third weekend, the film remained number three, grossing $13.9 million.
 In its fourth weekend, the film dropped to number five, grossing $7.7 million.
 Twentieth Century Fox Home Entertainment donated $100,000 to WWF to support conservation efforts in the Amazon.

 Accolades

 Music

 The soundtrack to Rio 2 also consisted of collaborations from Brazilian and American artists, and Brazilian musician Sérgio Mendes, would co-produce the album with the film's composer John Powell, after previously doing so for the first film's soundtrack.
 The soundtrack titled Rio 2 (Music from the Motion Picture) was released on March 25, 2014, by Atlantic Records.
-It was promoted by the single "What Is Love", performed by Janelle Monáe, released as a single from the album on March 4.
+It was promoted by the samba version of the 20th Century Fox fanfare and the single "What Is Love", performed by Janelle Monáe, released as a single from the album on March 4.
 Powell's score was released into a separate album on April 15, 2014.
 The Barbatuques performed the song "Beautiful Creatures" as part of the closing ceremony of the 2016 Summer Olympics in Rio de Janeiro.

 Future

 Sequel

 Director Carlos Saldanha had kept the possibility for Rio 3 open.
 In April 2014, he stated, "Of course, I have a lot of stories to tell, so we're [starting to] prepare for it.".
-In January 2022, after the acquisition of 20th Century Fox by Disney, it was announced that a third Rio film is officially in development, with Jim Hecht writing the screenplay.
+In 2023, whilst discussing a third Rio film, Saldanha stated that he was "working on a project to make it happen".
+In January 2022, after the acquisition of 20th Century Fox by Disney, it was announced that a new installment in the Rio franchise is officially in development, with Ray DeLaurentis writing the screenplay.

 Spin-off

-On October 25, 2019, after the acquisition of 21st Century Fox by Disney, it was announced that a spin-off that centered on Nico and Pedro is in development for Disney+.
+On October 25, 2019, after the acquisition of 21st Century Fox by Disney, it was reported that a spin-off that centered on Nico and Pedro is in development for Disney+.
 The status of this spin-off has been left uncertain since.